IsraelBeltran/gdpr-fingerprint-pii/README.md

 ## 1. Prerequisites
 - IBM Cloud account: If you do not have an IBM Cloud account, you can create an account [here](https://cloud.ibm.com/).
-- If you opt to deploy the Liberty application manually then
-    - Cloud Foundry cli should be installed.
-If not installed, click [here](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) for instructions install.
-    - Maven should be installed.
-If not installed, you can download Maven from [here](https://maven.apache.org/download.cgi).
-You can refer to installation instructions [here](https://maven.apache.org/install.html).
 - Basic knowledge of building models in WKS: The user must possess basic knowledge of building model in WKS in order to build a custom model.
 Check getting started documentation [here](https://cloud.ibm.com/docs/services/knowledge-studio/tutorials-create-project.html#wks_tutintro)